Geography (GEOG) Courses

 GEOG 409 Princples of Landscape Ecology (3) Introduction to landscape ecology as a framework for landscape research, analysis and management.
 Emphasis on spatial patterning - the causes, development, importance of ecological processes, and the spatial interactions of dynamic processes.
 Focus on concepts, methods and applications of landscape ecology through reading classic and contemporary literature.
 Pre: GEOG 101 or GEOG 201 or GEOG 309 or BIOL 281 or consent of instructor.
 Some familiarity with geographic information systems (GIS) and statistics desirable.

 GEOG 430 Gender, Place and Environment (3) Survey of trends in geography of gender related to place, space and the environment.
 Addresses spatial interactions of gendered bodies of different ages, class and ethnicities.
 Pre: junior or senior standing or instructor's consent.
 (Same as WS 430).
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 GEOG 436 Environ Politics in Pacific (3) This course will examine the ways that government policies, economic development and globalization affect the environment in the Pacific region as well as the ways that environmental problems affect political debates and actions.
 Utilizing the research approach or political ecology this course for advanced students will explore contemporary viewpoints on terrestrial resource management, preservation, population growth, land degradation, marine and terrestrial resource management, environmental contamination, and other environmental issues across Polynesia, Melanesia and Micronesia.
 Pre: Junior or Senior standing and completion of one of the following: ENSC 100, GEOG 335, other upper-level Pacific Island Studies course, or instructor's consent.
 (Same as ENSC 436) (Attributes: GAHP)